 Video Featured Snippets are less common than other types of snippets, and most video results that appear come from YouTube.
-Usually, video snippets are around six minutes and thirty-five seconds long.
+Usually, a video featured snippet is around six minutes and thirty-five seconds long.

 Other Types Of Search Results

-Besides Featured Snippets, Google search results can also appear in other forms, which appear similar to snippets but are not the same thing.
+Besides Featured Snippets, Google shows search results in multiple formats, some of which may resemble snippets but are not identical.
 These include: